duracell80/ArgonOne-Radio/README.md

 ## Features
 - The most hands off Radio scripts for Pi automation!
+- Tune stations and change volume using DPad
 - WiFi keep alive, when using in car and phone hotspot goes down, resume MPC on reconnect!!
 - Double press power button to skip to next station
 - MPC auto plays a default playlist of stations within about a minute of bootup